 Dr. Sanjeev Shroff is the Distinguished Professor of and Gerald E. McGinnis Chair in Bioengineering and Professor of Medicine at the University of Pittsburgh.
-He is also the Chair of the Department of Bioengineering.
+Since August 2022, he is serving as the Interim Dean of the Swanson School of Engineering.

 Prior to joining the faculty at Pitt, Dr. Shroff was a faculty member at the University of Chicago in the Department of Medicine (Cardiology Section).
 Trained as an electrical engineer (Bachelor of Technology from the Indian Institute of Technology, Kanpur, India, and Master of Engineering from McMaster University, Hamilton, Canada), Dr. Shroff obtained his doctoral degree in Bioengineering from the University of Pennsylvania and completed his Postdoctoral Fellowship within the Cardiovascular-Pulmonary Division of the University of Pennsylvania Department of Medicine.